vuestorefront/vue-storefront/packages/core/docs/guide/authentication.md

 # What's authentication?

-Authentication is the operation of recognizing the user's identify.
+Authentication is the operation of recognizing the user's identity.
 It allows us to associate incoming requests with an account or a person.
 To do that, provided credentials are compared with ones in the database.

 The whole logic related to this process can be handled with methods shared by `useUser` composable